Death of Jon Egging: Accident

-Following the display, the aircraft were given clearance by Air Traffic Control (ATC) and began returning to Bournemouth International Airport.
-Initially, Red 1, Sqn Ldr Ben Murphy, flying tail number XX177, had planned to ask the other pilots to perform a 'loop' into the landing, rather than a 'flat break'.
+Following the display, the aircraft were given clearance by Air Traffic Control (ATC) and began returning to Bournemouth Airport.
+Initially, Red 1, Sqn Ldr Ben Murphy, flying tail number XX177, had planned to ask the other pilots to perform a "loop" into the landing, rather than a "flat break".
 However, aircraft involved in the Battle of Britain Memorial Flight had taxied and to avoid the historic aircraft overheating, had a latest take off time.
 Sqn Ldr Murphy therefore changed his plans, deciding on a flat break instead.
-Sqn Ldr Murphy later stated that if possible and appropriate, he will provide an advisory call (known as a ‘hot call’) to the pilots to advise them they are '20 or so knots' over the target speed prior to going into the break.
-However, he didn't have time to make the call, but later stated there was nothing to make him realise the pilots had got ‘slightly above the target speed’.
+Sqn Ldr Murphy later stated that if possible and appropriate, he will provide an advisory call (known as a "hot call") to the pilots to advise them they are "20 or so knots" over the target speed prior to going into the break.
+However, he did not have time to make the call, but later stated there was nothing to make him realise the pilots had got "slightly above the target speed".

-The pilots used a 'break' to gather their aircraft into position prior to landing, with Red 1, called for a 'flat break'.
-This break resulted in the highest g-force and for the longest amount of time of the flight - the pilots would have pulled 6.3g.
+The pilots used a "break" to gather their aircraft into position prior to landing, with Red 1, called for a "flat break".
+This break resulted in the highest g-force and for the longest amount of time of the flight – the pilots would have pulled 6.3g.
 Egging, in Red 4, appeared to roll the aircraft normally, reaching an apex at the correct height of 500 ft.
 However, he progressively over-banked and began descending towards the ground.
 It is believed that around this time, Egging suffered the effects A-LOC (Almost Loss of Consciousness), where a person with partial consciousness still has strength to control the stick of an aircraft, but is impaired cognitively and functionally to do so.
-Red 2 (tail number XX266) was immediately behind Egging's aircraft and radioed a warning of ‘4 check height’.
-It is believed that Egging may have regained full consciousness at this stage, with Egging's aircraft pulling up slightly.
-Red 2 radioed the same warning, however, it was too late for Egging to avoid a crash and at approximately 1350 BST, Egging's aircraft crashed into a field at Throop.
+Red 2 (tail number XX266) was immediately behind Egging's aircraft and radioed a warning of "4 check height".
+It is believed that Egging may have regained full consciousness at this stage, with his aircraft pulling up slightly.
+Red 2 radioed the same warning, however, it was too late for Egging to avoid a crash and at approximately 13:50, Egging's aircraft crashed into a field at Throop.

 Egging's aircraft initially struck the ground with one of its wings, with this striking two barbed wire fences and a fence post.
 Witnesses noticed that the airbrake was extended after the aircraft hit the first barbed wire fence.
 With the wings level, the fuselage of Egging's aircraft impacted the ground, with the smoke pod breaking up and the canopy of the aircraft shattering.

 After the fuselage impacted, the right wing dug into the ground and detached from the fuselage.
-The detached wing continued to travel a further 200m before stopping.
+The detached wing continued to travel a further 200 m before stopping.
 The fuselage of Egging's aircraft went up approximately 50 metres into the air, caused by the detached wing levering the aircraft.
 Returning to the ground, the nose of the aircraft was down, with the fuselage bouncing along the ground in a linear direction.